 If you are engaged to be married in New Jersey or wish to enter into a civil union, a New Jersey Prenuptial Agreement or Pre-Civil Union Agreement (also referred to as a premarital or ante-nuptial agreement) can be an extremely important planning tool.
-In fact, preparing an NJ Prenuptial Agreement (commonly abbreviated to prenup or prenupt) prior to marriage is an effective way to protect your financial interests.
+In fact, preparing an NJ Prenuptial Agreement (commonly abbreviated to prenup or prenupt) prior to marriage is an effective way to protect your various assets and financial interests.
 In the event of a divorce, a New Jersey Prenuptial Agreement generally protects your premarital assets and can ensure that your property is deemed exempt from equitable distribution.
 But, a prenup can also outline a variety of other considerations, explain rights and obligations of each person in the event of divorce.
 Because a prenuptial agreement is a legal document, consulting a family law attorney to help is advisable.

 A Prenuptial Agreement in New Jersey can be prepared to protect any asset, including:

 - Investment Accounts